AdobeDocs/experience-platform.en/help/tags/ui/administration/manage-permissions.md

 ![Assign users](../../images/ui/administration/manage-permissions/assign-users.png)

-Once a user has been added, they receive an email informing them that they now have rights for the Data Collection UI.
+Once users have been added to the profile, they receive an email informing them that they now have rights for the Data Collection UI.

 ## Next steps